 Ficus Tineke Overview

-Although it is a beginner-friendly plant, it is deadly to humans and pets, so bear this in mind before bringing one home.
+Although a beginner-friendly plant, it can be deadly to humans and pets.

 |Common Names||India Rubber Fig,

 |USDA Zones||10b to 11|

 |Leaf size||Length (up to 13 inches, 33cm ),

 Rubber plants (Ficus elastica) are low-maintenance houseplants with rapid growth in suitable sunlight, water, and health conditions.

 |Sunlight and Location||4-6 hours of Indirect and bright sunlight|

 Once in 2 weeks in winter